 Addressing the portion of the Church, the ecclesiola, entrusted to him, the abbot learns to say with the Apostle:

 I am jealous of you with the jealousy of God.
 For I have espoused you to one husband that I may present you as a chaste virgin to Christ.
 (2 Corinthians 11:2)

 The abbot fulfils his role only insofar as he pours himself out for the souls in his care.
 This he does: 1) as doctor, by teaching; 2) as physician of souls, by attending to the weak, the wounded, and the infirm among his sons; 3) as pontiff, by giving himself to the Opus Dei with unflagging zeal, and by assiduous intercession for his sons, both before the Most Blessed Sacrament and in secret, where only the Father sees him (cf. Matthew 6:6).

 I cannot emphasise enough the critical importance of the abbot’s daily teaching.
 I know that in some other monasteries the abbot teaches in chapter only weekly, or monthly, or even four times a year.
 There may be historical explanations or compelling local circumstances behind such customs.
-For my part, however, I see the daily chapter as the principal means, after the sacred liturgy, by which our fledgling community can “advance in wisdom, and age, and grace with God and men” (Luke 2:52).
+For my part, however, I see the daily chapter as the principal means, after the sacred liturgy, by which our monastic family can “advance in wisdom, and age, and grace with God and men” (Luke 2:52).

 All of this, the abbot does without seeking to win approval or applause and without calculating the measure of his service.
 He learns, by the grace of Christ, to say daily with Saint Paul: